trystan/EzPzDi/README.md

 only want to load the relevant services.
 If so, then just specify those assemblies.

-You can have this in your Lambda project:
+You can have this in your LambdaHost project:

 ```csharp
 var sc = new ServiceCollection()